cmu-sei/CDAS/README.md

 ```
 $ python -m cdas
-Setting up outputs...
-Overwrite the output folder (../output/)? (y/n)
+Output path ..\cdas-output does not exist.
+            Create this directory? (y/n)
 $ y
-Loading countries...
+Creating countries...
+Creating threat actors...
+Creating organizations...
+Running simulation...
+        Round 1
+        Round 2
+        Round 3
+        Round 4
+        Round 5
+Saving output...
+        pdf
+Done
 ```

-CDAS should finish with no errors and the results will be in a folder called cdas-output.
+CDAS should finish with no errors (you will get warnings about libcairo2 if you did not install that) and the results will be in a folder called cdas-output.
 Results will include
 - SVG map of countries
 - 'actors' folder containing PDF files with threat actor descriptions
 - 'countries' folder containing PDF files with country attributes